 "It's a wonderful, superb, excellent choice," said economics professor J. Bradford DeLong, another of Romer's UC Berkeley colleagues.
 "Her depth of knowledge about the Great Depression will insure that if a mistake was made in the Great Depression, it won't be made by the Obama administration."

-Romer's colleagues said her communication
+Romer's colleagues said her communication skills also will serve her well in Washington.

 "She's very levelheaded and a great communicator, and that makes her very well suited for this job," Edlin said.